RodgerOliver/cyber-security/README.md

 **Digital Certificates** = a digital document containing information about the website signed by a authority.
 The authority is saying that all the information on that certificate is legitimate.

 ![Digital Certificates](https://raw.githubusercontent.com/RodgerOliver/cyber-security/master/Digital-Certificates.jpg)

+### Steganography

+**Steganography** = the practice of concealing information or files within other non-secret text or data.
+It's called "hiding data in plain sight".
+For example: a image (carrier) can look like normal, but there is a secret message inside it.

+[OpenPuff](https://embeddedsw.net/OpenPuff_Steganography_Home.html) is a Stegranography tool that you can use on Windows.